VDA5050/VDA5050/VDA5050_EN.md

 serialNumber | string | Serial number of the AGV. connectionState | string | Enum {`ONLINE`, `OFFLINE`, `CONNECTIONBROKEN`}<br><br>`ONLINE`: connection between AGV and broker is active.<br><br>`OFFLINE`: connection between AGV and broker has gone offline in a coordinated way. <br><br> `CONNECTIONBROKEN`: The connection between AGV and broker has unexpectedly ended.

-The last will message will not be sent, when a connection is ended in a graceful way by using a MQTT disconnection command.
+The last will message will not be sent, when a connection is ended in a graceful way by using an MQTT disconnection command.
 The last will message is only sent by the broker, if the connection is unexpectedly interrupted.

 **Note**: Due to the nature of the last will feature in MQTT, the last will message is defined during the connection phase between the AGV and the MQTT Broker.